kacurtis/ObsCovgTools/README.md

 obtained by using higher-level bycatch and effort information (e.g., mean bycatch per trip instead of bycatch per set/haul, and number of trips instead of number of sets/hauls).

+### Shiny app

+This package has been implemented as a Shiny app, coauthored by Howard Coleman, which can be accessed at https://kacurtis.shinyapps.io/obscov/